rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 An <strong>objective</strong> is a metric that an algorithm is trying to optimize.

 A <strong>pipeline</strong> is the infrastructure surrounding a machine learning algorithm.
-A particular pipeline can include
+A particular pipeline can include:

    1. gathering the data from the front end,
    2. putting it into training data files,